tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added push of offline voice and video calls and enabled redirection to the call answering interface.
 - Fixed failure to delete or recall custom messages.
 - Optimized the interface.
-- Changed the voice and video code swift -> oc to substantially reduce third-party dependent libraries.
+- Migrated the voice and video code from Swift to Objective-C to substantially reduce third-party dependent libraries.
-- Supports TUIKit pod integration of two types of voice and video dependent libraries: LiteAV_TRTC and LiteAV_Professional.
+- Added support for TUIKit pod integration of two types of voice and video dependent libraries: LiteAV_TRTC and LiteAV_Professional.

 **Android platform**